ljcooke/vim-fortune/README.md

 ## Features

-This plugin adds support for editing [fortune][fortune] files with Vim.
+This plugin adds support to Vim for editing [fortune][fortune] files.

 Features:

-  - Highlight the `%` lines that separate fortunes.
+  - Highlights the `%` lines that separate fortunes.

+  - Sets the text width to 72 and tab width to 8, to match the recommended formatting style for fortune files.

 ## Install